1972 Montreal Museum of Fine Arts robbery: Selection of works

-While the jewellery and figurines seem to have been chosen only because they could be easily carried, the paintings stolen seem to have been a matter of choice.
+While the jewelry and figurines seem to have been chosen because they could be easily carried, the paintings stolen seem to have been a matter of choice.
 Their small size, in addition to making them easy to carry and conceal, would also facilitate quick sales.
 The robbers, and any dealer working with them, might, investigators have speculated, have been looking to sell to private collectors who display their paintings in their homes.
-Indeed, the pairs of small paintings with similar subject matter by the same artist—Brueghel, Corot, Millet and Vincent—would be excellent choices to decorate a room.
+The pairs of small paintings with similar subject matter by the same artist—Brueghel, Corot, Millet and Vincent—would be excellent choices to decorate a room.

 Interest in art in recent years had driven up prices, a phenomenon which had been widely reported in both French- and English-language media, and the thieves would have known even if they had no interest in art what collectors were willing to pay large sums for.
-Some art dealers in the Montreal area refused to discuss their business with police absent a legal order such as a subpoena or warrant.
+Some art dealers in the Montreal area refused to discuss their business with police absent a legal order.
 Around Christmas 1972, a Montreal Gazette columnist reported that, in fact, most of the paintings had been delivered to the homes of wealthy collectors in Mount Royal, with a small portion diverted to the U.S. This led police to interrogate two unnamed individuals, but no new leads developed as a result.

 The robbers might not even have had to visit the museum to decide what works to take.
-Half of those they did keep when they ran away had been in Masterpieces from Montreal, a travelling exhibition that had been to several cities in the U.S. during the year before Expo 67.
-The Rembrandt had been included in a 1969 exhibit to commemorate the tricentennial of the artist's death, and the following year many of the French paintings had been in another exhibit that the press in that language gave great attention to.

-All those works in the special exhibitions would have been depicted in handbooks or catalogues produced in association with them.
+Half of those they kept had been in Masterpieces from Montreal, a travelling exhibition that had been to several cities in the U.S. during the year before Expo 67.
+The Rembrandt had been included in a 1969 exhibit commemorating the tricentennial of the artist's death, and the following year many of the French paintings had been in another exhibit that the press in that language gave great attention to.
+All works in the special exhibitions would have been depicted in associated handbooks or catalogues.
 Only the Brueghels, the Rubens and the Vincent portraits had not been included in those exhibits nor mentioned in any publication save the museum's own catalogue.